 Phase 1 recap

-Read Senior Environmental Officer Allison Myatt’s blog on Phase 1 of the work.
+Read Senior Environmental Advisor Allison Myatt’s blog on Phase 1 of the work.

 About the project

 A temporary capping and fencing program was completed on the west side of Victoria Island in spring 2018.
-This temporary cap does not satisfy long-term safety requirements; therefore, we are performing additional environmental remediation work.
+As this temporary cap does not satisfy long-term safety requirements, the NCC is performing additional environmental remediation work.

 The remediation work will prepare Victoria Island for future redevelopment.
 The vision is to transform the island into a cultural and ecological destination that honours its Indigenous heritage while creating a space for education, reconciliation and environmental stewardship.